-The Cub Scout pack is made up of all the dens, led by the Cubmaster.
+The Cub Scout pack is made up of all the dens, which meet monthly at the pack meeting, led by the Cubmaster.

 There are games, skits, songs, ceremonies, and presentations of achievements and badges that Cub Scouts earned during that month.
+This is where families can see the achievements of their Cub Scout.